BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 ### Correlation

-Correlation can come about if a Bitcoin node collects information about your transcactions.
+Correlation can come about if a Bitcoin node collects information about your transactions.
 A user who considered this vulnerability a true risk could either run his own Bitcoin server or regularly switch between others, all of which is easy to do with Sparrow.

 ### Convenience

-The power of Sparrow as a transaction coordinator is that its ease of use for both creating wallets from keys held by one or more hardware wallets and for creating transactions for those wallets is strong.
+The power of Sparrow as a transaction coordinator is that it has strong ease of use for both creating wallets from keys held by one or more hardware wallets and for creating transactions for those wallets.
 There's little confusion and no particular time or effort costs.
 This keeps users from using even more convenient (and less secure) methodologies.

 ### Institutional Theft